mbucchia/OpenXR-Toolkit/troubleshooting.md

 ![Open logs](site/logs.png)<br>
 *Accessing the log file*

 Please note that certain applications may run in a security-sandbox environment.
 In this case, the log file may be located under the corresponding application subfolder in `%LocalAppData%\Packages`.
-You may search for a file named `XR_APILAYER_NOVENDOR_toolkit.log` if unsure of the exact location.
+You may search for a file named `XR_APILAYER_MBUCCHIA_toolkit.log` if unsure of the exact location.

 ![An example log file](site/log-file.png)<br>
 *An example log file*